 Construction and redevelopment are inevitable, but with foresight and planning trees can be preserved through Tree Protection Zones (TPZ).
 The TPZ is an area where the storage of construction materials and equipment, construction activities that may result in mechanical damage, and equipment traffic are prohibited within the Critical Root Zone (CRZ).
-For an example of details that are typically included in a tree preservation plan, please see Appendix F. The CRZ according to Best Management Practices is defined as the area of soil extending from the tree trunk where roots required for future tree health and survival are located.
-Forestry staff are responsible for defining the CRZ and restricting areas to protect trees within construction zones for projects within the public right-of-way or for Capital Improvement Projects (CIP).
+The CRZ according to Best Management Practices is defined at the area of soil extending from the tree trunk where roots required for future tree health and survival are located.